The Richest Man in Babylon

-Invest in life not quick schemes.
-Success is a long game and it is far better to wait to make the right choice then to mistakenly take the wrong one.
+Invest in life, not quick schemes.
+Success is a long game and it is far better to wait to make the right choice than to mistakenly take the wrong one.

 To rent or own?
 This question was as salient in Clason’s time as it is today and while this choice will be a personal one, there is much reason to believe property investment may be the single greatest key to growing wealth.

 Anyone who is aspiring to financial independence and success through entrepreneurship can take much away from this book.
 Though it was written in 1926, many of the core tenets of this book are as relevant now as they were when they were first published.